TheFalkonett/Dicker-Max-Camonet/res_mods/ownModelLoader_readme.txt

 This mod has the option to change only the model of tanks controlled by player, leaving friendly and enemy tanks untouched.
 It has the option to link a specific remodel to a designated list of tanks.
 It has the option to manage multiple remodel profiles and apply them individually or all at once.

+This mod also provide base layer support for some advanced feature for remodels.
+It's not necessary to setup and enable a profile in ownModel.xml to use these advanced feature.
+Simply having this mod in res_mods folder will be sufficient.
+Note that this is meant for remodel makers. ownModel loader provides the capability, it's up to the remodel itself to use these abilities.

+These advaned features included but not limited to :
+[*]animate multiple turrets and guns
+[*]load different tank skin based on map type (summer, winter or desert) [*]auto-rotate certain parts, like tank cooling fan.
+[*]search animation.
+Rotate a component toward random direction, wait a few seconds then turn to a new random direction [*]if a camouflage net is equipted, a camouflage net model will be attached to hull as soon as this equipment came into effect (ie. idle for a few seconds).
+And will be removed as soon as the tank starts moving again.

 [Known Issues]